Black Male Wounded Healers: Overcoming by Word of Our Testimonies

 Lighting and Sound Design by Josiah Berry

 Due to systemic racism, Black males have been excluded from upward mobility, victimized by dehumanization, fallen prey to biased policing practices, and plagued by disparities in health and education.
 Such conditions have led to internalizing toxic race-based stress causing damage to the central nervous system in Black bodies.
 Yet, against all odds, Black men have creatively persisted and survived.
 Drawing upon an inspirational conceptual framework inspired by Tupac Shakur; imagery of roses growing through concrete, the purpose of this performance is to present an original script and original musical score to audiences that addresses historical trauma and creative resilience.
 Using grounded theory and the primary medium of storytelling related to the oral tradition of African and African American Griots, this spoken-word performance focuses on five historical periods that function as a chronology of Black males and racialized trauma: (1) Chattel Hands and Feet; (2) Reconstruction: My Sin is My Skin; (3) The Great Migration: Running for Our Lives; (4) Civil Rights Without Democracy; and, (5) Black Body Commodities and Wounded Healing.
-Using foundations of Critical Race Theory (CRT), combined with music and text, this work expresses the ways in which Black males have suffered, transcended their own pain, and fostered healing through creativity.
+Using foundations of Critical Race Theory (CRT), experiential learning combined with music and text, this work expresses the ways in which Black males have suffered, transcended their own pain, and fostered healing through creativity.
 A post-performance discussion is offered for audience members to engage in reflection and critical discourse with the writer, and performers.
 Drawing upon experiential education models for reflection, this discussion aims to inform audiences about the wounded healing process by better understanding the history and connection between structural racism and body trauma.
 Ultimately, as a result of this performance, audience members can locate themselves within a structurally racist society; grapple with how complicit whiteness perpetuates suffering; and, contemplate how to engage in anti-racism work by uprooting White supremacy in their own bodies, leading to systemic transformation.

 Optional Professional Development Session